Iterative Vision-and-Language Navigation: Methods

 \subsubsection{Agents with Unstructured Latent Memory}

-\paragraph{CMA} We consider a variety of modifications to adapt the CMA agent's existing unstructured latent memory to tours.
-Against these, the original CMA agent---with all hidden states reset at the start of each episode---is included as a baseline.
-While we evaluate this model in tours, it has no ability to reason over past episodes.
-We label this method \model{CMA}.
+\paragraph{CMA} We consider adaptations of the CMA agent's unstructured latent memory to tours.
+Against these, the original CMA agent is included as a baseline with no cross-episode reasoning ability; that is, hidden states are reset each episode.

-\paragraph{TourCMA} We reset the hidden state of the visual history GRU only at the start of each tour.
-This extends the temporal receptive field from a single episode to all steps of a tour.
-We reset the second state encoder each episode.
-Together, these memory modules provide structure for reasoning over both tour-general information and episode-specific visuo-linguistics.
-We label this method \model{TourCMA}.
+\paragraph{TourCMA} We reset the hidden state of the vision GRU only at the start of each tour, thereby extending the temporal receptive field to all tour steps.
+We reset the state GRU episodically.
+This model provides structure for reasoning over both scene-level vision and episode-specific visuo-linguistics.

-\paragraph{PoolCMA} We enable both tour and episodic memory within the visual history GRU.
-We reset the hidden state each episode but temporally max-pool the hidden state into a tour-persistent vector.
-This vector is passed as input to the GRU and is reset for new tours.
-We label this method \model{PoolCMA}.
+\paragraph{PoolCMA} We enable both tour and episodic memory within the vision GRU.
+We reset the hidden state each episode but temporally max-pool the hidden state into a tour-persistent vector reset each tour.
+This vector is input to the vision GRU.

 \paragraph{PoolEndCMA} Observations from previous episodes provide utility if they are relevant for planning, \eg, when considering a previously-traversed hallway.
 Agents may learn to ignore this signal in favor of episode-specific alignments.
-We encourage this signal by coupling tour memory to action prediction; we concatenate the tour memory of \model{PoolCMA} with the final state vector and use the result to predict an action.
-We label this method \model{PoolEndCMA}.
+We encourage this signal by coupling tour memory to action prediction; we concatenate the \model{PoolCMA} tour memory with the final state vector and use the result to predict an action.

-\paragraph{Training Method} We train the above models in \benchmarkce\ using behavior cloning of expert demonstrations.
-We update parameters following the rollout of each episode.
+\paragraph{Training Method} We train the above models in \benchmarkce\ using teacher forcing and update parameters following each episode rollout.
 For tour-persistent memory structures, we disable gradients from steps prior to the current episode.
-This equates to an adaptive truncated backpropagation through time (TBPTT) where the time step is the current episode length.
+This equates to an adaptive truncated backpropagation through time (TBPTT) where the time step is episode length.